Service in Action Newsletters

 Join Our Newsletter Mailing List

-Released in February 2013, this report chronicles the accomplishments of the GOSV and the leadership of the Governor's Commission on Service and Volunteerism during the AmeriCorps program year 2011-2012.
+Released in February 2014, this report chronicles the accomplishments of the GOSV and the leadership of the Governor's Commission on Service and Volunteerism over the course of the calendar and AmeriCorps program year.

 In December 2009, the Governor's Office on Service and Volunteerism and the Governor’s Commission on Service and Volunteerism outlined a multi-year workplan.
 To read about the progress of the office, please refer to the summary in the current Annual Report.